 Acclaimed as an “exemplary” and “moving” musician (Minneapolis Star Tribune) and an “inspired” and “captivating” artistic programmer (St. Paul Pioneer Press), conductor, lyric baritone, pianist, and arranger Matthew Goinz enjoys an active, cross-county musical career, joyfully exploring the programmatic, narrative, and theatrical fringes of the modern vocal ensemble.

-In July 2018, he concluded a four-year run as a member of the celebrated vocal chamber ensemble Cantus, with whom he toured nationally and internationally and served as Tour Manager.
-He has appeared as an ensemble member and soloist at the Kennedy Center, Lincoln Center, the National Gallery of Art, the Metropolitan Museum of Art, Minnesota Public Radio, The Greene Space (New York Public Radio), The Barns at Wolf Trap, Duke Performances, the Krannert Center, Teatro Metropolitano in Medellín, Colombia, the Busan Choral Festival and Competition, the Daegu International Choral Festival, the National Theater and Concert Hall in Taipei, Taiwan, Tianjin Concert Hall, and Shenzhen Concert Hall.
-Matthew has commissioned and premiered works by Libby Larsen, Gabriel Kahane, David Lang, Dale Warland, Roger Treece, Ysaye Barnwell, and Rosephanye Powell, and has enjoyed collaborations with Chanticleer, Sweet Honey in the Rock, Eric Whitacre and the Eric Whitacre Singers, Purple Voices, and Taipei Male Choir.
+For four years, Matthew was a member of the celebrated vocal chamber ensemble Cantus, with whom he toured nationally and internationally and served as Tour Manager.
+With Cantus, Matthew appeared as a soloist and ensemble member at the Kennedy Center, Lincoln Center, the National Gallery of Art, the Metropolitan Museum of Art, Minnesota Public Radio, The Greene Space (New York Public Radio), The Barns at Wolf Trap, Duke Performances, the Krannert Center, Teatro Metropolitano in Medellín, Colombia, the Busan Choral Festival and Competition, the Daegu International Choral Festival, the National Theater and Concert Hall in Taipei, Taiwan, Tianjin Concert Hall, and Shenzhen Concert Hall.
+He has also appeared on local and national media outlets in programs with Minnesota Public Radio, American Public Media, WQXR (NYC), Colorado Public Radio, and Texas Public Radio.